September 7, 2020 | 5 minute read

 To get there you take the ‘Bathurst Bullet’ or the Dubbo XPT, both run daily from Sydney.
 NSW TrainLink services also operate from Sydney to Lithgow with coach connections to Bathurst .
 Bathurst has a local bus network, and taxis are available 24 hours a day seven days a week.

-For the first time visitor, head to Bowral, where you’ll find lovely shops and plenty of cafes.
 It's also home to the Bradman Museum.
 For the seasoned highlander, try Mittagong, Moss Vale or Bundanoon and discover the charm of the region with tiny historic villages surrounded by rolling green hills.
+The Southern Highlands Line is an Intercity rail service operated by NSW TrainLink that services the Macarthur, Southern Highlands and Southern Tablelands regions of New South Wales.